Selva (actor)

 Selva is an Indian actor who has worked on Tamil-language films in leading and supporting roles.
 After appearing in several films as a lead actor in the 1990s, he made a comeback in two films directed by Mysskin in the 2010s.

 Family and early life

-Selva was born in Lakshmipuram, Theni district of Tamil Nadu in a Tamil family to D. C Varadharajan, a retired police officer and Andal.
+Selva was born in Lakshmipuram, Theni district of Tamil Nadu in a Telugu family to D. C Varadharajan, a retired police officer and Andal.
 His brother Rajasekhar, is also an actor who has appeared in Telugu language films.
 Selva grew up in Annanagar and attended Madras Christian College in Chetput.